This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Potential Risks of Feeding Eggs to Snakes

-Bacterial contamination can lead to illness.
+Bacterial contamination from improperly stored eggs can cause severe illness.

 Egg-Eating Snake Species as Pets